Is a Correction Looming Ahead for ENGlobal Corporation (ENG)

 ENG’s Market Performance

-ENG stocks went up by 10.47% for the week, with a monthly drop of -12.84% and a quarterly performance of -28.93%, while its annual performance rate touched 168.87%.
-The volatility ratio for the week stands at 12.96% while the volatility levels for the past 30 days are set at 12.77% for ENGlobal Corporation.
-The simple moving average for the period of the last 20 days is 11.81% for ENG stocks with a simple moving average of -7.19% for the last 200 days.
+ENG stocks went down by -0.70% for the week, with a monthly jump of 21.98% and a quarterly performance of -56.46%, while its annual performance rate touched 159.63%.
+The volatility ratio for the week stands at 11.50% while the volatility levels for the past 30 days are set at 11.44% for ENGlobal Corporation.
+The simple moving average for the period of the last 20 days is 7.85% for ENG stocks with a simple moving average of -9.30% for the last 200 days.

 Analysts’ Opinion of ENG